 Spend the day enjoying The Gauguin’s Polynesian ambience: casual, leisurely, and graceful.
 Perhaps take in a lecture by a special guests, and then reflect on your day over classic French cuisine at L’Etoile.

 While the island of Aitutaki may be small, it’s big on beauty, thanks to its coral reef-enclosed lagoon.
 Witness its splendor up-close with a leisurely beach visit.
 Don’t forget to save time to venture into the village of Arutanga, where you can find the oldest church in the Cooks, which dates from 1829.

 Call today at Rarotonga, capital of the Cook Islands and the most mountainous of the group.
 Although this is one of the most beautiful places in the world to do nothing, you have a plethora of options for getting as active as you want.
 Snorkel in the crystalline waters of Muri Lagoon, or encounter the lushness of tropical nature in the Takitumu Conservation Area.
 Take an easy ride all the way around the island, or make a rugged hike into its lush interior with “Pa,” a local naturalist.

-Motu Mahana, an islet adjacent to Taha'a, is your very own South Seas paradise featuring white sand beaches with swaying palms, crystal-clear waters and gentle breezes.
-As an exclusive Paul Gauguin event, guests will spend a full day exploring this idyllic, isolated island, and relaxing with a delicious barbecue lunch and Polynesian entertainment featuring strolling musicians and singers.
+Motu Mahana, an islet adjacent to Taha'a, is your very own South Seas paradise featuring white sand beaches with swaying palms, crystal-clear waters, and gentle breezes.
+As an exclusive Paul Gauguin event, guests spend a full day exploring this idyllic, isolated island, and relaxing with a delicious barbecue lunch and Polynesian entertainment featuring strolling musicians and singers.